Giskard-AI/giskard/README.md

 <details>
   <summary>What is a ML worker?</summary>

-  Giskard executes your model using a worker that runs directly the model in your Python environment containing all the dependencies required by your model.
+  Giskard executes your model using a worker that runs the model directly in your Python environment containing all the dependencies required by your model.
 You can either execute the ML worker from a local notebook, a Colab notebook or a terminal.
   </details>

 <details>
   <summary>How to get the API key</summary>

-  Access the API key here in the Settings tab of the Giskard server http://localhost:8080/main/admin/general
+  Access the API key in the Settings tab of the Giskard server.
 </details>

 <details>